 Best Served With

-Salads are not meant to be eaten on its own.
+Salads are not meant to be eaten on their own.
 They are perfect to pair with recipes for a more satisfying dining experience.
 And since salads are served in the beginning, they are meant to whet our appetite.

 After eating our delectable recipes, you will be asking for a more decadent meal since your appetite has been teased already.
 And what can be more satisfying than having a warm, newly fried Breaded Porkchop and a cup of rice?